Skip to content

 The takeaway here is that a higher IP rating is likely to be RELATIVELY more weatherproof, RELATIVE to other scooters.
 But true waterproofing is still not a reality, and we strongly advise that you take any IP rating with a large pinch of salt and do not 100% rely on it.
 Take additional measures such as waterproof covers and shelters in adverse weather, and consider the train, bus, an Uber or a lift from a mate if the weather turns wet on you.
 We look forward to a time when all scooters are 100% waterproof, but that time is not yet, and this advice comes to you based on many years of experience and seeing the real-world effects of water damage on scooter electronics!

-Maximum Achievable Range: Important notes:
+Maximum Achievable Range: Important notes

 The maximum range is a figure provided by the manufacturer, and is usually based on a 60kg max rider, on a flat track in ideal conditions e.g. no wind, constant speed.
 Real-world factors like hills, heavy acceleration, higher speeds and heavier riders will heavily impact the achievable range.
 For a more accurate figure of range expectation for you personally, refer to this calculator